yconst/burro/README.md

     cd burro/burro
     ./start.sh

 Visit `http://navio.local` to bring up the web interface.
 Choose your driving method (by default it is either gamepad or RC).
-Choose if you want to save images while moving (for training models).
+Choose if you want to save images while moving (for training models); the background color of the steering indicator will change to green to indicate standby, red once recording.

 ### Next Steps